 Working Internship Program

-Blue Mountain Wildlife is offering internship positions for spring/summer/fall (April through October).
+Blue Mountain Wildlife is offering internship positions year-round.
 Please read the following information before printing out an application form, and mailing it along with the required essay and current resume.
 Internships are competitive and will be filled as soon as qualified applicants are accepted.

 An internship at Blue Mountain Wildlife provides the opportunity to gain hands on experience working with many wildlife species, primarily raptors, and to learn skills such as handling techniques, diets, food preparation and feeding methods and to assist an experienced wildlife rehabilitator with treatment procedures.
 The internship is intended to provide on-the-job training in basic wildlife rehabilitation skills.

 It is hoped that a working internship will help interns examine wildlife career opportunities.
 In return, we expect to work with enthusiastic, mature, hard working people who will become an integral part of the working staff and volunteers at the Center.
 There are no educational requirements for interns, although a background in biology, wildlife management, veterinary medicine, veterinary technician or environmental education may be helpful.
 More important are a strong interest in wildlife, enthusiasm and willingness to learn.
 Applicants must be 18 years of age or older.